0Baljinder/flight-fare-prediction-using-xgboost-catboost-lgbmboost/README.md

 ---

+## Model Deployment & Web App Integration

+> Note: When this repository was first created, it focused solely on model development, exploration, and performance testing.
+At that time, no deployment or web integration was included.
+Now, the project has been extended to include model deployment, and the first Colab notebook has been updated to:

+Create a pipeline for preprocessing + prediction at the end of the workflow

+Save the trained XGBoost model using joblib for deployment

+---

+## Local Testing with ngrok

+To test the trained model in a real-time user-facing environment before deploying it to the cloud, we created a simple Flask web application and tested it locally using ngrok.

+# What is ngrok?
+Ngrok creates a temporary public URL to expose your local server over the internet.
+It's especially useful for testing your app on multiple devices or sharing it with collaborators — without needing to deploy it right away.

+A separate Colab notebook (ngrok_testing_pipeline.ipynb) was created in this repo to demonstrate:

+Loading the saved model pipeline

+Setting up a basic Flask app

+Simulating how users would enter flight details via a form and get predictions

+---

+## Cloud Deployment with Render

+After local testing, we fully deployed the app to the cloud using Render, a modern platform for deploying web applications and APIs.

+Render allows GitHub integration, automatic dependency installation, HTTPS support, and process management.

+We used Flask + Gunicorn in production and Render handled all the backend hosting.

+Users can now access a fully working web interface to test the flight fare predictor in real-time.

+> Note: The Render deployment setup (HTML templates, Flask app, background image, etc.) is maintained in a separate GitHub repository, which contains only the deployment-related code.

+If you'd like to explore the deployed version or test the setup on your own, you can check the deployment repo here:
+# Deployment Repository Link
+(Note: If this repo is private, others won't be able to view it unless you invite them or make it public.)

 ## Challenges & Limitations

 * Despite hyperparameter tuning attempts using Bayesian Optimization, the suggested hyperparameter combinations failed to outperform the default configuration
+* The CSS code for the deployment web app was created with the help of ChatGPT, as I currently don't have frontend development experience.
+However, this process helped me understand the importance of UI/UX in presenting models to users, and I plan to learn the CSS basics in the future to gain more control over styling.

 ---